oscar-system/oscar-website/install.md

 - Clang C/C++ compiler version 5 or newer,
 - Intel C/C++ Compiler (icc) version 19.0 or newer.

+Moreover, GNU make is required.

-The following instructions all require that you are at least somewhat familiar with using a terminal interface.
+The following instructions assume that you are at least somewhat familiar with using a terminal interface.

 <div class="clickdesc">